 Hello, and welcome back to a new article in my Intro to Programming series.
 Today, we’re going to take a look at functions and methods.

-Functions & Methods
+Functions and Methods

 In this article, we're going to build some intuition around functions and methods.
-Specifically, we'll look at what they are, how they work and why we need them.
+Specifically, we'll look at what they are, how they work, and why we need them.

 We've already seen some functions.
 The print function is one example, and it's used for outputting strings to your screen.

-Type is another function, and this one takes an object, for example a list, and tells us what its data type is.
+Type is another function, and this one takes an object, for example, a list, and tells us what its data type is.

 We also saw a few examples of methods.
 Methods are also functions, except you can think of them as being attached to an object.
-So for example, all list objects have an append method attached to them and we can use that method to add another item to the list.
+So, for example, all list objects have an append method attached to them, and we can use that method to add another item to the list.

 Now, these two names, functions and methods, may be a bit intimidating, particularly if you associate them with math and you have bad memories of math.
 The idea behind them, however, is much simpler than the concepts we encountered in math.